vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 Despite having spent most of the night sleeping on my right side, I did not feel any pain on my right side.

+### Sleep at night on 2023-07-06 (or rather, past midnight on 2023-07-07)

+I went to sleep around 2:30 AM on 2023-07-07, and got up around 9 AM.
+For the entire duration, I slept on my right side.
+I did not elevate my pillow as much as last time, so other than sleeping only on my right side, this was a normal sleep for me.

+The reason for sleeping so late was to continue to put a decent gap between time of surgery and the time of sleep.
+However, beyond 2 days, I expect this consideration to be minimal.
+So, I expect to return to an earlier sleep / earlier wake-up pattern starting the night of Friday 2023-07-07.

 ## Dental self-care

 ### First saltwater rinse on 2023-07-06 around 3:30 PM